Klöden: History

 The document, originally written in Latin, nowadays hangs in the vicarage in Klöden.
 The document's legal validity only bears on the granting of honey tithes at the aforesaid point in time.

 The mention of the place Clotna in the year 965 allows the conclusion that Klöden is more than 1000 years old, as the document is witness to a fraudulent acquisition of a honey tithe, not to a founding date.

 Source: Extracts from the Klödener Chronik by Mr. Schepeler Kurt.

+From 1815 to 1944, Klöden was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Klöden was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Klöden has been part of Saxony-Anhalt, since 2011 as a part of Jessen.

 Economy and transportation

 Klöden is connected to Federal Highway (Bundesstraße) B 187, which lies 12 km north of the community, and joins Jessen and Wittenberg.

 There is, however, no railway connection.
 Jessen station is not far away, though, and Klöden may be reached from there by bus.

 The Elbradweg R2 bicycle trail also serves Klöden.